+To ensure that these Work Stream 2 activities are implemented, the CCWG-Accountability requires that a Bylaw be adopted as part of Work Stream 1.
+The Bylaw proposed for adoption as part of Work Stream 1 will not enter into force until the FOI-HR is approved.

 The CCWG-Accountability has identified several activities that it recommends be undertaken as part of Work Stream 2 that will fully operationalize ICANN’s commitment to Human Rights.
 Work Stream 2 focuses on accountability topics for which a timeline for developing solutions and full implementation may extend beyond the IANA Stewardship Transition.

-To ensure that these Work Stream 2 activities are implemented, the CCWG-Accountability requires that a Bylaw be adopted as part of Work Stream 1.

-The new Bylaw will state that the proposed Draft Human Rights Bylaw is to be implemented in accordance with the Framework of Interpretation, which will be developed as part of Work Stream 2.
-The Bylaw proposed for adoption as part of Work Stream 1 will not enter into force until the Framework of Interpretation is developed and approved by the community.

-The proposed Draft Bylaw states that the group that will work on developing the Framework of Interpretation must be established rapidly, in order to develop an appropriate framework of interpretation as promptly as possible.
-This group should be chartered to work according to process and procedures similar to those of Work Stream 1, guided by principles of openness to all participants, transparency of deliberations and public comment inputs.

 The Human Rights-related activities to be addressed in Work Stream 2 are:

-Developing a Framework of Interpretation for the Bylaw.
+Developing a Framework of Interpretation (FOI-HR) for the Bylaw.

 Considering which specific Human Rights conventions or other instruments should be used by ICANN in interpreting and implementing the Bylaw.